AuroraMaster/react-native-ohos-library/en/react-native-fit-Image.md

 - [ ] The `onError`, `onLoadStart`, and `onLayout` callbacks are not supported on Android, iOS, and HarmonyOS: [issues](https://github.com/huiseoul/react-native-fit-image/issues/76).
 - [ ] The `borderRadius` property is not supported on HarmonyOS, iOS, and Android: [issues](https://github.com/huiseoul/react-native-fit-image/issues/111).
+- [ ] `style` image width and height properties: when originalWidth and originalHeight attributes are not added, width and height must be set in the style to load the image properly
+- [ ] `onError` triggered when image resource fails to load.
+As noted by the original library author, some props are not working: [issues](https://github.com/huiseoul/react-native-fit-image/issues/76)
+- [ ] `onLoadStart` triggered when resource starts loading.
+As noted by the original library author, some props are not working: [issues](https://github.com/huiseoul/react-native-fit-image/issues/76)
+- [ ] `onLayout` triggered when resource starts loading.
+As noted by the original library author, some props are not working: [issues](https://github.com/huiseoul/react-native-fit-image/issues/76)
 ## Others

 ## License